 It’s still a work in progress, but so far the results are encouraging.
 This programme is aimed unapologetically at HEARTS and MINDS – attitudes towards maths need to change before real progress can be made, but the reverse is also true.
 So I set myself the challenge of creating engaging but simple resources that would offer children the chance to revisit and recall basic key skills and facts.

 This took up way too many evenings and weekends, but it didn’t really feel like work, and the fruits are just starting to show.
-So far, the programme has proved popular with even the more reticent of children, and I am keen to offer it to any other schools that have found the same issues.
+So far, the programme has proved popular with even the most reluctant of children, and I am keen to offer it to any other schools that have found the same issues.

-So: here are the first three elements of the programme which are now being made available to every school:
+So: here are the five elements of the programme which are now being made available to every school: